jimmycgz/ansible-pull/README.md

 I'm hosting multiple applications by several scaling groups load balancing for front-end layer, application layer and DB layer.
 The IPs get changed each time scaling happendes.
 How could I efficiently deploy the latest artifact with updated configuration to each server?
 How to make everything immutable?

+* Option 1.1: Use pull method in each target to download the updated artifact to install.
+* Option 1.2: Use ansible dynamic inventory, generated from filtering tags if applicable.

 ## Use Case 2:

-My company has one old application running in 300 workstations including Windows 7/XP, Suse, Redhat, Centos and Ubuntu, but it's not allowed to open port 22 so that we can't simply using Ansible to push the artifact by SSH connections.
+My company has one old application running in 100 workstations including Windows 7/XP, Suse, Redhat, Centos and Ubuntu, but it's not allowed to open port 22 so that we can't simply using Ansible Push to manage them via SSH connections.
 How can we effectively deploy the code multiple times a week?
+* Option: Use pull method in each target to download the updated artifact to install.

+## Use Case 3:

+Ansible push takes forever to manage 500 - 1000 VMs, it can be much faster using Ansible Pull method

-## Solution: try ansible-pull at server localhost
+## Solution Example: try ansible-pull at server localhost
-Have a centralized git repo storing all latest code with updated ansible configuration code, use ansible-pull at each node just once, it'll automatically setup cron job in each node to check the repo update every 10 minutes (by using ansible-pull with -o parameter), it does nothing if there's no any code change on the repo, and it downloads the latest code if changed, to the target (local host) node and update the workload automatically.
+This repo introduces how to setup ansible-pull method at each target just once, it'll automatically setup cron job in each node to check the repo update every 10 minutes (by using ansible-pull with -o parameter), it does nothing if there's no any code change on the repo, and it downloads the latest code if changed, to the target (local host) node and update the workload automatically.
 The admin needs only update the configuration code or application code to the repo.

 ![Diagram1](https://github.com/jimmycgz/ansible-pull/blob/master/ansible-pull.png)
  * Picture source: https://www.slideshare.net/vishalcdac/ansible-61131180

-### Ansible push vs pull
+### Ansible Push vs Pull
-* Comparison
+* Comparison table for Push vs Pull https://www.oreilly.com/library/view/enterprise-cloud-security/9781788299558/43f530d6-2296-4cc7-9ed1-bff6d70a2aa3.xhtml
-https://www.oreilly.com/library/view/enterprise-cloud-security/9781788299558/43f530d6-2296-4cc7-9ed1-bff6d70a2aa3.xhtml

-* Diagram of Ansible push
+* Diagram of Ansible Push
 https://github.com/jimmycgz/ansible-push/blob/master/README.md

-* Examples of Ansible push
+* Examples of Ansible Push
 https://github.com/jimmycgz/terraform-ansible-example
 https://github.com/jimmycgz/ansible-push